Mary, Protector of Faith (Russo)

 Mary, Protector of Faith is a public artwork by American artist Jon-Joseph Russo, located at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., United States.
 Mary, Protector of Faith stands in Mary's Garden at the Basilica.

 Description

-This limestone sculpture depicts Mother Mary at full-length holding an infant (Christ?) to her chest.
-She wears a robe which covers her body fully as well as her head.
-She has bare-feet that peek out from under the robe and she has long hair.
-She looks towards her proper right as she holds the baby, wrapped in a small blanket, to her chest.
-She stands on a square-ish pedestal and stands on the stone border of a fountain.
+This limestone sculpture depicts Mother Mary at full-length holding the infant Christ to her chest.
+She has long hair and wears a robe which covers her full body, except for her face and feet.
+She looks towards her right as she holds the baby, wrapped in a small blanket, to her chest.
+She stands on a pedestal located on the stone border of a fountain.

 Artist

 Jon-Joseph Russo is based out of Washington, D.C.
 His work focuses on three main areas of work: landscape architecture, sculpture and furniture design.
 His educational background consists of a Bachelor of Fine Arts in sculpture from Alfred University and a Masters of Landscape Architecture from Cornell University.
 His work is inspired by the Italian Renaissance movement.
 In 1992 he relocated to Washington and formed his own Studio Russo.
 He work is seen in the collections and landscapes of AECOM, Oehme, van Sweden & Associates, and South Korea.